brucou/kingly/NOTES/DSL.md

 - I NEED TO DEFINE PROPERTIES INDEPENDENTLY so I compose bigger formulas from smaller formulas!
 - NOOO!! too compllicated implementation and syntax (formulas will use variables and a substitution mechanism has to be dfined - that's defining a whole expression language, don't wanna go there)
 - work with the predefined patterns but try to write them so they are intuitive
-- No LTL syntax too complicated
+- No LTL syntax too complicated to write and hard ot reason about for naive users
   - - ¬◇□∧∨○
   - Note that wikipedia use capital letter GXUW etc. Should I do same? or provide the symbols somehow
 - could use a marble-like syntax but also complicated in the end, better to directly use JS and an embedded DSL (maybe template language?)